scanny/python-pptx/docs/user/install.rst

 ==========

 |pp| is hosted on PyPI, so installation is relatively simple, and just
-depends on what installation utilit(y/ies) you have installed.
+depends on what installation utilities you have installed.

 |pp| may be installed with ``pip`` if you have it available::